Nebula-Modding/Cygnus/doc/addon-development/resources/planet_renderers.md

       // If `true`, this skybox object will only be rendered when you're
       // orbiting the planet this renderer is for.
       "is_for_orbit": false,

-      // Defines how this skybox object should move, if at all
-      //TODO: implement this
-      "movement": {
-        "type": "time"
-      }
     }
   ],